ethereum/remix-plugin/breaking-changes.md

 # Breaking changes
 (please reach out to our gitter channel - https://gitter.im/ethereum/remix-dev - for any questions)

+## remix-plugin -> @remixproject
+- `remix-plugin` is now divided into two packages to lower the amount of code need per package.
+  - `@remixproject/plugin`: Library to build plugin and interact with the IDE.
+  - `@remixproject/engine`: Library to build a plugin engine.
+Used by RemixIDE.

 ## api < 0.5 -> api 0.5
 - `RemixExtension` is now called `RemixClient`.
 - Use `createIframeClient()` instead of `new RemixExtension()` to create a Client.